splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 Custom properties
 ===================

-Custom properties are key-value pairs you can assign to dimensions of existing metrics.
+Custom properties are key-value pairs you can assign to dimensions of existing MTSes.
+Custom properties are single-valued and don't support multiple values.

 For example, you can add the custom property ``use: QA`` to the host dimension of your metrics to indicate that the host that is sending the data is used for QA.
 The custom property ``use: QA`` then propagates to all MTS with that dimension.
 To learn more about adding custom properties to existing metric dimensions, see :ref:`search-edit-metadata`.

 When Splunk Observability Cloud assigns a different name to a dimension coming from an integration or monitor, the dimension also becomes a custom property as it is assigned to the metric after ingest.
 For example, the AWS EC2 integration sends the ``instance-id`` dimension, and Observability Cloud renames the dimension to ``aws_instance_id``.
 This renamed dimension is a custom property.